AbstractSDK/cw-orchestrator/docs/src/integrations/cw-multi-test.md

 ## Bech32

-When testing your smart contracts, you may need to use valid bech32 addresses instead of any strings.
-For instance when using `instantiate2` functionalities or cross-chain applications. `cw-orch`'s `cw-multi-test` integration allows this behavior using the `MockBech32` struct.
+When testing your smart contracts, you may need to use valid bech32 addresses instead of arbitrary strings.
+Notably Bech32 addresses are a requirment whenever `instantiate2` is used in your codebase.
+Therefore `cw-orch` allows this behavior using the `MockBech32` struct.
 This structure has the same features as the above described `Mock` with the following differences:

 - The constructor now takes the bech32 prefix instead of the sender.
-Under the hood, the environment creates an address to be the sender of the transactions:
+Under the hood, the environment creates an address that will be used as the default sender for actions executed on that environment:

   ```rust,ignore
   let mock = MockBech32::new("<chain-prefix>");